pathhunter/expense_tracker/README.md

 The project is hosted live here  -->  (https://expense-tracker-d6pl.onrender.com/transactions)

-Expense Tracker:
+Expense Tracker Overview:

-Overview
 Expense Tracker is a web application built with Flask and SQLAlchemy, designed to help users manage their expenses efficiently.
 It allows users to add, update, and view transactions in a user-friendly interface.
 Track your spending effortlessly with Expense Tracker!

 Technologies Used:

-Python
-Flask
-SQLAlchemy
+Python,
+Flask,
+SQLAlchemy,
 HTML/CSS

 ![image](https://github.com/pathhunter/expense_tracker/assets/99176167/8586f7fa-e77f-4ff7-923d-c08ac0009b51)